|

 the police there have been publishing similar accident reduction

 figures.
-Evidently, at least on the east coast, a much smaller
+Evidently, at least on the East coast, a much smaller

 penalty has been equally effective in getting drivers to behave.